Khan/big-board-webhooks/README.md

     providing domain-wide access to the Google Drive API.
 You'll need to use `https://www.googleapis.com/auth/drive` as the requested API Scope so these webhooks have access to Google Drive docs.
+ 3. Grab the account's email and P12 key from the Google Developers Console
+ 4. Convert the P12 key to PEM format (see http://stackoverflow.com/questions/27305867/google-api-access-using-service-account-oauth2client-client-cryptounavailableerr/27384087#27384087)

 ### Now deploy the app